shivasharma12342012-commits/JARVIS/README.md

 even `hello j a r v i s` all normalise to the same phrase.
 Common mishearings of the name (`jervis`, `javis`, `jarwis`) are accepted too, and each greeting is configured under several spellings — a recogniser hands back what it heard rather than what was meant, and a greeting that only works when the microphone spells it your way is not a greeting.
+So greet him however you want

 ### The window turns blue